 HISTORY OF MANIFESTATIONS

 At its very end as well, Bodie had some of its last citizens die unexpectedly.
 One man known as Ed, not exactly a stellar citizen, shot his Indian wife to death in a drunken rage; shooting off one of her breasts.
 She later died in a hospital.
 Three of the others, not much better than Ed, took the law into their own hands.
-They tied Ed up and laid him in a creek.
-They kicked him until he went unconscious.
+They tied Ed up and laid him in a creek, where they kicked him until he went unconscious.
 He drowned in the creek.

 One died from a huge gash in his face, another died from a hemorrhage that blew up his head like a balloon.
-The third man disappeared and died somewhere in a ravine.
+The third man disappeared and died in a ravine.
 The remaining three people, who had nothing to do with Ed’s murder, lived to tell the tale.

 It could’ve been a curse laid on them by the dead man, or it could’ve been just a series of really odd coincidences.
-Sometimes spirit people who die unexpectedly in any era want to still be involved in this world, and fill this need by helping the living people with their duties concerning the spirit peoples’ favorite structure or place.
+Sometimes spirit people who die unexpectedly in any era want to still be involved in this world, and fill this need by helping the living with their duties concerning the spirit peoples’ favorite structure or place.

 The Ghostly Posse